-The central government has made it compliance for all the “specified companies” to file the above-mentioned details towards payment to micro and small company suppliers practicing the power beneath the provision of section 405 of the Companies Act, 2013, (18 of 2013).
+The central government has made it compliance for all the “specified companies” to file the above-mentioned details towards payment to micro and small company suppliers practising the power beneath the provision of section 405 of the Companies Act, 2013, (18 of 2013).

 Some useful terms and their interpretation

-Specified companies: under the provision of section 9 of MSME development act 2006 the specified companies are said to be those who obtained the supply of goods and services through MSMEs along with the payment with respect to these supplies to the suppliers of these MSMEs more than 45 days from the acceptance date of deemed acceptance of goods or services.
+Specified companies: under the provision of section 9 of the MSME development act 2006, the specified companies are said to be those who obtained the supply of goods and services through MSMEs along with the payment with respect to these supplies to the suppliers of these MSMEs more than 45 days from the acceptance date of deemed acceptance of goods or services.

 Micro and small companies: any type or types of companies which includes including proprietorship, Hindu undivided family (HUF), partnership firm, company, undertaking, co-operative society or an association of persons), which states as MSMEs beneath the micro, small and medium enterprise development (MSME) act 2006.

 Note: the specified criteria mentioned above are on the grounds of the micro, small,l and medium enterprises development act 2006, and the bill to amend the criteria of types and to withdraw the MSMED (Amendment) 2015 is due in Lok sabha.